 I am grateful to MCDOA member Martyn Holloway for forwarding this notice from the Chichester Harbour Conservancy website:

 Having last seen Datchet some 30 years ago when she was my first 'Command' in the Plymouth Clearance Diving Team (PCDT), I find it fascinating that this long-soldiering vessel should end up working not a million miles away from the MCDOA's 'Not Quite the Last of the Summer Wine' trio's favourite haunt of Emsworth and my sailing club at Thorney Island.
 Lt Col John Davis OBE RM, Chichester's Harbour Master, has kindly sent this recent photo of Datchet at work in the harbour together with this data sheet.

 (Chichester Harbour Conservancy photo)

 She’s definitely the same 'Ratshit Datchet' as she was affectionately known by Royal Navy divers all those years ago.
-Originally used for deep diving training by HMS Vernon in the mid-1970s, she was swapped for PCDT's MFV, FDT Ixworth, in 1979.
+Originally used in UK waters for deep diving training by HMS Vernon in the mid-1970s, she was swapped for PCDT's MFV, FDT Ixworth, in 1979 and sold in 1994.
 As PCDT's diving tender, she became the only Royal Maritime Auxiliary Service (RMAS) craft with an RN crew and was thus entitled to wear the white ensign.
 She had an HP compressor, air bank and a six-man compression chamber on her quarterdeck.
 Since then, she’s obviously had a paint job, been re-engined and fitted with bow thrust and other auxiliary machinery such as the deck crane.

 Left: Members of LMCDO '76 on board FDT Datchet as she leaves Falmouth in 1976